unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

 The `count` function searches `node` for all occurrences of words, through [`unist-util-visit`][visit], and returns that count.

-`color` takes a number, and returns a nice colour in HSL for it.
+`color` takes a number, and returns a nice color in HSL for it.
 It does so based on if there’s a corresponding hue for it in `hues` (now only one value).
 If there’s no corresponding hue, it uses the last specified hue.